Lois Harjo Ball

 Lois Harjo Ball (1906–1982) was a Native American painter, basket maker, and ceramic artist from Okmulgee, Oklahoma, and a citizen of the Muscogee Nation.

-Early life
+Boagraphy

-Ball was the daughter of Henry Marsey Harjo and Katie Monahwee.
+Ball was born in Okmulgee, Oklahoma on November 24, 1906, the daughter of Henry Marsey Harjo and Katie Monahwee.
 She was a granddaughter of Muscogee chief Menawa.
 Ball graduated from Okmulgee High School in 1926.
+She attended Stephens College and Oklahoma City University.
+She died on June 25, 1982 in Okmulgee, Oklahoma.

 Art career

 Ball painted for her entire adult life.
 She supported native art and encouraged others to learn about their heritage.
-She studied at Oklahoma City University and Stephens College and is known for her paintings.
 Her works are in the collections of institutions including the Creek Council House and Museum in Okmulgee.

 Legacy

 In particular, Ball was a strong influence on her grand-niece Joy Harjo, who was later a United States Poet Laureate.
 Joy Harjo dedicated her 1983 book She Had Some Horses to her great-aunt Lois.

 A scholarship for Muscogee Nation students of fine arts, the Naomi & Lois Harjo Scholarship, is named in honor of Ball.